nodejs/wiki-archive/Api-changes-between-v0.8-and-v0.10.md

     * This means that `data` event handlers won't ever miss the first chunk if they're not added right away, and `pause()` is no longer merely advisory.
   * If you don't consume the data, then streams will sit in a paused state forever, and the `end` event will never happen.
 * The `uv_after_work_cb` signature has changed to take a second integer argument indicating status.
 For backwards compatibility, explicitly cast the 4th argument to `uv_queue_work`.
 [Example](https://github.com/rbranson/node-ffi/commit/fdeff41ae8b1cca31d4707d7b61253c45181b8fa)
 * `process.nextTick` happens at the end of the current tick, immediately after the current stack unwinds.
+If you are currently using recursive nextTick calls, use `setImmediate` instead.
 * `-p --print` command line switch implies `-e --eval`
 * url: Parsed objects always have all properties, but unused ones are set to `null`.
 Example: